alshdavid-labs/portfolio/README.md

 Bookings hold information about the job including the customer details, references and status updates associated with that booking.

 A booking's status is derived from the status assigned in its last status update.
-Status updates can either be assigned manually or automatically.
+Status updates can either be assigned manually or be the result of an automatic status update (such as `in-transit` when a job is assigned to a run).

 Bookings are updated across all clients in real time, this is achieved by pushing events to clients using WebSockets.